 6. You Just Won’t Need To Worry About It Anymore

 Don’t forget that your will isn’t one-and-done though!
-Just because you’ve finished your will this year, doesn’t mean you should leave it in 2020.
+Just because you’ve finished your will this year, doesn’t mean you should leave it in 2022.
 As your life changes, you’ll need to keep your will up to date to make sure it reflects your current wishes.
-Fortunately, Willful’s plans include unlimited changes, so you can come back and make easy, stress-free updates.
+Willful makes it easy to change your will, so you can come back and make stress-free updates anytime.